kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 type DeviceRequestAllocationResult struct {
   ...

-   // ShareUID uniquely identifies the specific allocation result of the shareable device.
+   // ShareUID uniquely identifies a specific allocation result for a shareable device.
-   // Set only when allocation is on a shareable device.
+   // It is set only when the allocation is made on a shareable device.
+   // This acts as an additional map key to distinguish different allocation shares from the same device.
+   //
+   // This UID is randomly generated for each shared allocation and does not correspond to a Kubernetes metadata.uid.
    //
    // +optional
    // +featureGate=DRAConsumableCapacity